 Some of us find ourselves overwhelmed by non-stop notifications to the point that we forget how to unplug.
 Some may lose track of appointments or deadlines as they begin to overlap in e-notes and calendars.
 Others develop a “white rabbit complex,” as this non-journalist calls it.
 This means that a person’s heightened anxiety over timeliness and readiness drives them to constantly run.
-These timepiece-toting rat-race runners leave themselves with no time to stop, causing them severe emotional and mental fatigue.
+This timepiece-toting rat-race runners leave themselves with no time to stop, causing them severe emotional and mental fatigue.

 If we find ourselves waking up in an unmade bed to the sound of our beloved stability sneaking out the front door, we immediately need guidance on how to heal after being played like a pinball machine.
-During this dreaded the aftermath of upheaval, we might be clouded, but we know that we can’t solely focus on our emotions.
-We’re well-aware that the battle doesn’t simply end once we’ve talked out how/where/why our lives are lacking.
+During this dreaded aftermath of upheaval, we might be clouded, but we know that we can’t solely focus on our emotions.
+We’re well aware that the battle doesn’t simply end once we’ve talked out how/where/why our lives are lacking.
 We need to be challenged to use what we learned from the hardship and healing work so we can recover from the fall.
 The aim is to improve our outlook while asserting our independence.
 This is why many of us have turned to certified life coaches.

 WHY A LIFE COACH CAN HELP

 What is a certified life coach?
 A certified life coach is someone who is trained to work with clients to create new patterns in order to strengthen their careers, creative outlets, interpersonal relationships, and/or self-esteem.
-Life coaches may also add secondary focuses such as organization of a client’s home/office or working toward improving a client’s work-life balance.
+Life coaches may also add secondary focuses such as the organization of a client’s home/office or working toward improving a client’s work-life balance.
 Working one-on-one with a life coach helps a client develop a whole new set of strategies for coping with stressors and prioritizing their goals.
 Coaches and clients collaborate with the clear understanding that plans need to be put into place.
 Accountability and self-starting are key during the early stages.
 Throughout a series of sessions, a client draws from what they know about themselves in order to obtain the lives that they want.

-While a client works on new blueprint for their better self, a life coach pushes them to look at their foundation.
+While a client works on a new blueprint for their better self, a life coach pushes them to look at their foundation.
 Like any structure big or small, the groundwork has to be solid.
 In this case, the life coach may ask a client who seems defeated, pessimistic, or confused to look at the basis of their future.
-A life coach may even strongly advise that a client strive for betterment of their emotional states before they commit to any major project.
+A life coach may even strongly advise that a client strives for the betterment of their emotional states before they commit to any major project.

 The life coach will implore a client who is in a dark place to work toward letting light in so that the client can find a place where it is safer to breathe.
 One cannot build a happy, healthy home on top of toxic waste.
-This sometimes means that coach and client make it their mission to find a whole new place to put roots down.
-The client will be asked not only if their ideas, behaviors, and thoughts come from their true selves, but they will also ask if those ideas, behaviors, and thoughts evoke feelings anxiety, depression, or self-doubt.
+This sometimes means that the coach and client make it their mission to find a whole new place to put roots down.
+The client will be asked not only if their ideas, behaviors, and thoughts come from their true selves, but they will also ask if those ideas, behaviors, and thoughts evoke feelings of anxiety, depression, or self-doubt.

-If the answer is yes, then the life coach will steer their client toward clarity rather where their wounded self clearly feels safe.
+If the answer is yes, then the life coach will steer their client toward clarity rather than where their wounded self clearly feels safe.
 This methodology is quite similar to certain DBT (dialectical behavioral therapy) practices such as “the turning of the mind” or “flipping the script.”
-The life coach will ask questions to breakdown a client’s thought process and help them realize that a toxic thought or behavior may stem from an emotional blockage or from a trauma response.
+The life coach will ask questions to break down a client’s thought process and help them realize that a toxic thought or behavior may stem from an emotional blockage or from a trauma response.